baselinrhq/baselinr/README.md

 ---

-## 🛠️ Development Status
+## Development Status

-> **⚠️ Alpha Release** — Actively developed, APIs may change
+> **Alpha Release** — Actively developed, APIs may change

 Baselinr is in early alpha.
 The core profiling, drift detection, and UI are functional and tested, but we're still iterating on the API and adding features.

 **Open-source commitment:** All features we build will remain open-source.
 No premium tiers, no feature gates—just better data quality monitoring for everyone.

 **What works well today:**
-- ✅ Data profiling with 20+ metrics
+- Data profiling with 20+ metrics
-- ✅ Drift detection with multiple strategies
+- Drift detection with multiple strategies
-- ✅ Quality Studio web UI
+- Quality Studio web UI
-- ✅ PostgreSQL, Snowflake, BigQuery, MySQL, SQLite, Redshift
+- PostgreSQL, Snowflake, BigQuery, MySQL, SQLite, Redshift
-- ✅ Dagster and Airflow integrations
+- Dagster and Airflow integrations
-- ✅ CLI and Python SDK
+- CLI and Python SDK

 **What we're working on:**
-- 🚧 Improved smart table/column recommendations
+- Improved smart table/column recommendations
-- 🚧 More statistical tests for drift detection
+- More statistical tests for drift detection
-- 🚧 Slack/email alerting (webhook support exists)
+- Slack/email alerting (webhook support exists)
-- 🚧 Documentation improvements
+- Documentation improvements

 We'd love your feedback!
 [Open an issue](https://github.com/baselinrhq/baselinr/issues) or try the [live demo](https://demo.baselinr.io).

 ---

-## 📖 Documentation
+## Documentation

 - **[Getting Started Guide](docs/getting-started/)** — Installation and first steps
 - **[User Guides](docs/guides/)** — Drift detection, validation, integrations